ltoscano/legacybridge-oss-cobol/README.md

 **What's new in this version:**
 - Re-implemented from scratch using Python
-- Built on the cutting-edge [`atomic-agents`](https://github.com/BrainBlend-AI/atomic-agents) orchestration framework
+- Built on the cutting-edge [`Atomic Agents`](https://github.com/BrainBlend-AI/atomic-agents) orchestration framework
 - Uses [`Instructor`](https://github.com/567-labs/instructor) for structured LLM interactions and validation
 - Offers automatic **token and cost tracking** through instructor hooks
 - Fully containerized with Docker for simple, consistent deployment